 I wouldn't consider myself a heart attack victim - no family history.
 So the whole thing came to me as a complete bolt out of the blue.
 I was climbing with my son in North Wales.
 I had this massive pain in my chest where I thought I'd been shot or stabbed, I certainly couldn't move.

 It was all because I was relatively fit and healthy that I actually survived the heart attack - the paramedic that dealt with me on the mountain said that she thought I would be in a body bag within an hour.
-I'm incredibly grateful for the mountain rescue team, and the medical staff that put me back together, not quite in the way that I would like, but they've put me back in a fashion so that I can do what I'm doing today.
+I'm incredibly grateful for the mountain rescue team and the medical staff that put me back together so that I can do what I'm doing today.

-Coast to Coast - 100 miles across the UK
+Coast to Coast - 100 miles along Hadrian's Wall

-The Cranks cycled 100 miles along the classic 'Coast to Coast' Route 72 (over 3 days) from Bowness-on-Solway to South Shields in order to further pioneer the effectiveness of the LVAD and raise awareness of those living with severe heart failure and an LVAD.
-They also generated funds for New Start (Wythenshawe Hospital Transplant Fund).
+In June, The Electric Cranks cycled 100 miles along Hadrian's Wall, following the classic 'Coast to Coast' Cycle Route 72 (over 3 days) from Bowness-on-Solway to South Shields in order to further pioneer the effectiveness of the LVAD and raise awareness of those living with an LVAD and severe heart failure.
+They also generated funds for New Start Charity (Wythenshawe Hospital Transplant Fund).

-The group are dependent on a specialist medical team from Wythenshawe Hospital Transplant Centre to provide 24 hour monitoring, care and equipment maintenance:
+The team are dependent on a specialist medical team from Wythenshawe Hospital Transplant Centre to provide 24 hour monitoring, support and equipment maintenance: